Play

 Golfing Paradise

-Wisconsin has become a golfing destination sensation thanks to superbly designed courses.
-According to Golf Digest, seven of the nation's top 100 golf courses are located in the state, including three in the Milwaukee area: Washington County's Erin Hills, which hosted the 2017 U.S. Open; the Milwaukee Country Club in River Hills; and the Blue Mound Golf & Country Club in Wauwatosa.
-Whistling Straits in nearby Kohler, has hosted the PGA Championships three times and will host The Ryder Cup in 2021.
+Wisconsin has become known as a golf destination sensation thanks to superbly designed courses and its hosting of major golf championships in recent years.
+According to Golf Digest, seven of the nation’s top 100 golf courses are located in the state, including three in the Milwaukee area: Washington County’s Erin Hills, which hosted the 2017 U.S. Open; the Milwaukee Country Club in River Hills; and the Blue Mound Golf & Country Club in Wauwatosa.
+Whistling Straits, in nearby Kohler, has hosted the PGA Championships three times and hosted The Ryder Cup in 2021.
+In addition, the state has hosted two U.S. Women’s Opens, with a third coming back in 2025, two U.S. Senior Opens, and a U.S. Amateur.
 To stay abreast of all things golf in the state, see the Wisconsin State Golf Association website wsga.org.
-But you don't have to be a pro to play golf.
-There are dozens of affordable public courses in the area as well.
-For more information, visit: golfwisconsin.com.
+You don’t have to be a pro to enjoy golf, as there are dozens of affordable public courses.
+For information and access to special deals, visit: golfwisconsin.com.

 Fresh from the Farm